arakis/multi-ssh/README.md

 # layout = window          # Use 'pane' or 'window'
 # initial-workdir = /srv/app # Change to this dir on remote hosts

+[include]
+# Include other configuration files recursively.
+# Paths can be absolute or relative to the *current* file's directory.
+# Useful for sharing common settings or server lists.
+# Example:
+# /etc/multi-ssh/global_options.conf
+# ../shared/common_servers.conf
+# project_specific_dev.conf

 # Alternatively, you can explicitly use the [servers] header:
 # [servers]
 # server3.example.com